jido/Arcadam/Quirks.md

 this is not part of the code block
 ```

-Unlike AsciiDoc, all the lines of the code block must be indented.
+Unlike AsciiDoctor, all the lines of the code block must be indented.
 The second line above is a normal paragraph.

 ```
   ----